 Anaximenes' definition of “air” and its mutations suggested a First Cause which defined life as a constant state of flux, of change.
 As air became rarefied or condensed or so on, it changed in form; therefore, change was an important element of the First Cause.

 Pythagoras: This concept was developed further by Pythagoras who claimed number – mathematics - as the underlying principle of Truth.
 In the same way that number has no beginning or ending, neither does creation.
 The concept of transformation is central to the Pythagorean vision; the human soul, Pythagoras claimed, is immortal, passing through many different incarnations, life after life, as it acquires new knowledge of the world as experienced in different forms.
 Pythagoras' concepts – including his famous Pythagorean Theorem – were definitely developed from Egyptian ideas, but he reworked these to make them distinctly his own.
-He wrote nothing down and so much of his thought has been lost, but from what is known, it is clear his concept of the Transmigration of Souls (reincarnation) greatly influenced Plato's belief regarding immortality.
+He wrote nothing down and his teachings were only later committed to writing by Philolaus (l.c.
+470-c.
+385 BCE) whose works exist only in fragments (as with other authors) so much of his thought has been lost.
+Based on what is known, however, it is clear his concept of the Transmigration of Souls (reincarnation) greatly influenced Plato's belief regarding immortality.

 Xenophanes: The concept of an eternal soul suggested some governing force which created it and to which that soul would one day return after death.
 Pythagoras included this concept in his teachings which focused on personal salvation through spiritual discipline but does not define what that force is.
 Xenophanes would later fill in this blank with his concept of a single God.
 He writes: